OWASP/secure-coding-practices-quick-reference-guide/ko/kr/README.md

 We appreciate all kinds of [suggestions and corrections][issues] on this translation of the Secure Coding Practices Quick Reference Guide

-Create the PDF document from directory `ko`:
+Create the PDF document from directory `ko/kr`:

 ```
 pandoc -o OWASP_SCP_Quick_Reference_Guide.ko-kr.pdf title.pdf.txt \